 The most convenient place to break down is in your own driveway.
 Some of the diciest spots include the middle of a bridge, a narrow road with little or no shoulder, a busy motorway or just about anywhere during rush hour.

 A remote area is problematic too.
-You generally don’t have a choice about exactly where your car chooses to conk out, but where possible, try to find a stopping place that’s well away from the traffic flow and out of immediate danger.
+You generally don’t have a choice about exactly where your car chooses to conk out.
+But where possible, try to find a stopping place that’s well away from the traffic flow and out of danger.
 Get out of your car only if it’s safe to do so – you may have less room to move around outside than you think.

 When you have to stop, keep in mind how visible your stranded vehicle will be to oncoming traffic, which may be approaching at speed or from around a bend.
 Whatever your breakdown situation, be aware of the danger of being rear-ended by traffic that comes up on you at the last moment.